marsoln/rn-demo-proj/README.md

 ## enjoy your time

-Feel free to do whatever you wanna do.
+Feel free to do whatever you wanna do